 Coast Guard, DOT.

-The Coast Guard is establishing interim safety and security zones for vessels determined to be in need of a Coast Guard escort by the Captain of the Port (COTP), Boston.
-The safety and security zones for these escorted vessels will close all waters of Boston Harbor 1000 yards ahead and astern, and 100 yards on each side of an escorted vessel in transit.
+The Coast Guard proposes to establish safety and security zones for vessels determined to be high interest vessels (HIVs) by the Captain of the Port (COTP), Boston.
+The safety and security zones would close all waters of Boston Harbor, the Weymouth Fore River Channel, and Salem Harbor 1000 yards ahead and astern and 200 yards on each side of an HIV in transit or at anchor.
+The zones will prohibit entry into or movement within this portion of the COTP Boston zone without Captain of the Port authorization.
 These safety and security zones are needed to safeguard the vessels, the public, and the surrounding area from sabotage or other subversive acts, accidents, or other events of a similar nature.
-The zones will prohibit entry into or movement within this portion of the COTP Boston zone without COTP authorization.

 FOR FURTHER INFORMATION CONTACT:

 LT Dave Sherry, Marine Safety Office Boston, Maritime Security Operations Division, at (617) 223-3067.End Further Info End Preamble Start Supplemental Information

 We encourage you to participate in this rulemaking by submitting comments and related material.
 If you do so, please include your name and address, identify the docket number for this rulemaking (CGD01-01-227), indicate the specific section of this document to which each comment applies, and give the reason for each comment.
 Please submit all comments and related material in an unbound format, no larger than 81/2 by 11 inches, suitable for copying.
 If you would like to know your comments reached us, please enclose a stamped, self-addressed postcard or envelope.
 We will consider all comments and material received during the comment period.
 We may change this proposed rule in view of them.